DI TREVIS

 Workshops by Di Trevis: Shakespeare & Chekhov

 I am extremely fortunate to have been part of Di Trevis’ Shakespeare Workshop in 2025. — Di is not only a lovely lady with beautiful british humour but also the extremely experienced first woman to have ever directed at the National Theatre.
 She has worked with great artists like Gary Oldman, Kenneth Brannagh and Marc Rylance. — Her teachings were so extremely fundamental and practical that I am really disappointed with all my teachers, none of whom gave me that knowledge in the course of 25 years. — Being a teacher myself, I offered the work to a student of mine who immediately produced fine results and felt new safety where she had felt rather insecure just before, not actually knowing what to do in her monologue. – What teachings could be better than those that apply immediately, like Di’s?
 She said: „This is not talent, it is work.“ Everyone can do it.
 The proof is in the pudding. — The beautiful participants of this workshop were international – with only three Germans.
 Wake up, folks!
 What Di Trevis teaches you in English will elevate your acting in German all the same.
-A rare opportunity.” – Claas (September 2025)
+A rare opportunity.” – Claas (Actors/Acting Teacher – September 2025)

 The Shakespeare workshop with Di Trevis has been a precious and beautiful discovery and experience.
 Di has an unimaginable knowledge and expertise, and her passion and love for Shakespeare language and poetry is palpable.